omarbaig007212/java-spring-jwt/README.md

-Download the code if not , download the .rar and extract open this file in Eclipse
+Download the code if not,download the .rar and extract open this file in Eclipse

 Download the ADVANCED REST client to test API